Gadjah Mada University

-Universitas Gadjah Mada (ꦈꦕꦮꦶꦪꦠꦒꦗꦃꦩꦢ; Universitas Gadjah Mada, abbreviated as UGM) is a public research university located in Sleman, Special Region of Yogyakarta, Indonesia.
+Gadjah Mada University (ꦈꦤꦶꦮ꦳ꦼꦂꦱꦶꦠꦱ꧀ꦒꦗꦃꦩꦢ; Universitas Gadjah Mada, abbreviated as UGM) is a public research university located in Sleman, Special Region of Yogyakarta, Indonesia.
 Officially founded on 19 December 1949, Universitas Gadjah Mada is one of the oldest and largest institutions of higher education in the country, and has been credited as one of the best universities in Indonesia.
-In the 2026 QS World University Rankings, UGM is ranked 2nd in Indonesia and 224th in the world.
+In the 2027 QS World University Rankings, UGM is ranked 2nd in Indonesia and 206th in the world.

 During the period when native education was often restricted, the institution was the first to open its medicine to native Indonesians when it was founded in the 1940s under Dutch rule.

 Comprising 18 faculties and 24 research centers, UGM offers 68 undergraduate, 23 diplomas, 104 master's and specialist, 43 doctorates, and 4 clusters of post-doctoral study programs.
 The university has enrolled approximately 55,000 students, 1,187 foreign students, and has 2,500 faculty members.
 UGM maintains a campus of 882 acre, with facilities that include a stadium and a fitness center.

 The university is named after Gajah Mada, the Prime Minister of the Majapahit Empire of Java in the 14th century, who is also considered to be the nation's first unifier by some historians.
 The spelling of the university's name still reflects the old Dutch-era spelling.